chris-t-jansen/bee-dee-lambda/README.md

     cd bee-dee-lambda
     ```

 3. Add `secrets.rs` to `/shared/src/`.
 This file contains the necessary secrets to run the bot, such as the ARN for the DynamoDB instance.
-Secrets should be declared as public `&str` constants (e.g. `pub const MY_SECRET: &str = "my_very_special_secret"`).
+Secrets should be declared as public `&str` constants (e.g. `pub const MY_SECRET: &str = r"my_very_special_secret"`).

 4. Run the build command to build the functions:
     ```bash